Iran on course to exceed nuclear pact limit within days: diplomats

 The escalating crisis has put the United States in the position of demanding its European allies enforce Iranian compliance with an accord Washington itself rejects.

+“Our sanctions do not give Iran the right to accelerate its nuclear program,” U.S. envoy Hook said in an interview before his talks with European officials.
+“It can never get near a nuclear bomb.
+We are looking very closely at that so it doesn’t get below the one year nuclear breakout time.”

+Macron said he had two priorities: de-escalating military tension and keeping Iran from violating the accord, which European countries still hope to save even though Trump ignored their pleas and quit it last year.

-The United States sharply tightened its sanctions last month, ordering all countries to halt purchases of Iranian oil, the main source of revenue to feed Iran’s 80 million people.
+The confrontation, brewing for a year after Trump quit the pact, accelerated last month when the United States sharply tightened its sanctions, ordering all countries to halt purchases of Iranian oil, Iran’s main source of income.

 Trump’s aborted air strikes last week were the culmination of weeks of heightened military tension.
 Washington accused Iran of being behind attacks on ships in the Gulf, which it denies.